Red Lobster: 2009 prototype and sale

 In 2009, Red Lobster debuted its new Bar Harbor restaurant prototype modeled after coastal New England architecture.
 The new exterior features include shingle and stone towers, signal flags, and Adirondack-style benches.
 The interior updates include dark wood paneling, warm-toned fabrics, soft lighting, and nautical decor and artwork.

 On December 19, 2013, Darden Restaurants announced plans to sell or spin off the Red Lobster brand, citing pressure from stock investors.
 This was in direct response to Darden's going over budget on a new digital platform.

 On May 12, 2014, Darden announced that as part of its spinoff of Red Lobster, it was converting the co-located Red Lobster and Olive Garden locations into standalone Olive Garden locations.
 On May 16, 2014, Darden announced it would be selling the Red Lobster seafood restaurant chain to Golden Gate Capital for US$2.1 billion.
 Darden announced the completion of the sale of Red Lobster on July 28, 2014.
 As part of the sale, a sale/leaseback of the real estate for 500 restaurants was completed to American Realty Capital Partners for $1.5 billion to finance the purchase.
 By 2023, rents totaled $200 million per year and was a factor in the 2024 bankruptcy filing.

 On August 6, 2014, Red Lobster announced its new headquarters location in CNL Center City Commons in Orlando.
 On March 6, 2015, Red Lobster officially opened the Restaurant Support Center.
 Seafood supplier Thai Union acquired a 25 percent stake in the company in 2016 for a reported $575 million, and in 2020 purchased the remaining portion from GGC.

+In 2021, Thai Union appointed Kelli Valade as Red Lobster's CEO.
+Valade brought in a new leadership team.
+However, in 2022, Thai Union began to bring in its representatives into Red Lobster's headquarters.
+Paul Kenny, who was part of the Thai Union-led investor group that acquired Red Lobster, sat on Red Lobster board.
+Kenny became Red Lobster's interim CEO in 2022, after disagreeing Valade's assessment that significant further investment was needed.
+Under Kenny's lead, the company removed two of its longtime shrimp suppliers, leaving Thai Union to supply the shrimp at higher costs in "coordination with Thai Union and under the guise of a 'quality review'".
+Other Thai Union representatives became more involved in the company's supply chain, finance, operations and strategy teams.
+Changes to restaurant operations and menus alienated customers and staff while hurting sales.
+Promotions became shrimp-centric, capping with the Ultimate Endless Shrimp promotion which customers could have a buffet of shrimps with no limits.
+It was estimated that the restaurant would lose $3 for each customer who came in for the shrimp promotion in some areas.
+It was alleged that Thai Union was clearing its inventory as the shrimps they sold were initially fresh and then frozen with dates progressively "went further into the past".